mohund/final-project-quizwebsite/README.md

 Welcome to the **Quizzes Trivia Application**!
 This is a React-based trivia application where users can answer fun trivia questions, test their knowledge, and see their results.
 The project demonstrates an adaptive and responsive web application built with React.

+ChatGPT-4o was used alongside the slides to expand our knowledge of certain topics, and improve the code.
+We also used it to help resolve bugs we came across during development.
+Many issues were addressed successfully.
+ChatGPT-4o was also utilized as a helpful resource to assist in creating basic CSS styling for this project.
 ---

 ## Features